top of page

 In a supportive counselling approach, the therapist’s role is to assist clients in developing their emotional resilience and building a foundation of self-worth.
 This approach can be especially effective in situations where clients need to regain stability after life transitions, emotional upheavals, or personal losses.
 It’s not about giving advice, but rather helping clients reconnect with their inner strengths and resources, while supporting them in processing emotions in a healthy and constructive way.

 A supportive counselling approach is gentle, encouraging, and focused on validating your experiences as you work toward healing and change.
-It’s ideal for those who may be experiencing stress, burnout, or need extra emotional support without needing to dive into more intensive therapy techniques right away.
+It’s ideal for those who may be experiencing stress, burnout, or need extra emotional support without needing to dive into more intensive therapy techniques.

 Client-Centered Approach

-The Client-Centered Approach, developed by Carl Rogers, is based on the belief that you are the expert in your own life.
+The client-centered approach, developed by Carl Rogers, is based on the belief that you are the expert in your own life.
 In therapy, I aim to create a warm, accepting, and non-judgmental environment where you can feel comfortable expressing yourself fully.
-Through active listening and empathy, I work to understand your experiences and emotions from your perspective.
 This approach focuses on building trust and fostering a therapeutic relationship that empowers you to explore, heal, and grow in a way that feels authentic to you.
 With this approach, the pace and direction of therapy are always guided by your needs and goals, helping you move toward greater self-awareness and personal transformation.

 Holistic Approach